Afternoon Tea

 Personal care items and donations were collected for Grace House women's shelter.

 Growing in faith, grace, gratitude, hope, and love - holding space for being together with loss.
-People feeling grief and loss of all types will gather to reflect and support each other’s experiences.
+People feeling grief and loss of all types gather to reflect and support each other’s experiences.

-Beginning Monday, 09 December 7:00-9:00 p.m. and continuing on the second Monday of each month.
+Held 7:00-9:00 p.m. on the second Monday of each month.
 Cathedral Memorial Hall, Lounge, 168 Church Street, Fredericton.

 Along with this weather comes the flu, increasing numbers of COVID cases, and various viruses and colds.
 Flu vaccines and COVID vaccines, if not available now, will be very soon.
 Health care providers and pharmacies will be able to advise us and administer the vaccines.